lbianlbian/Purebet/README.md

 # This is the repository of Purebet, which we are entering in the Mega Hackathon.
 Purebet is a decentralized sports betting exchange built on the Solana blockchain.
 Check it out here: [https://purebet.io](https://purebet.io)
 ## Video on how to use Purebet is [here](https://www.dropbox.com/s/r4pz2b2r9ilu9sb/video1939782679%20-%20Copy_1.mp4?dl=0)
 ## You will need a [Phantom Wallet](https://phantom.app) and [devnet SOL](https://solfaucet.com)
 ## Our slide deck is [here](https://docs.google.com/presentation/d/1MJtsfr6EWBLVjcTAjV-kkh3lqhjj9fhckuscPt9FeIk/edit?usp=sharing), and also in our repository.
-It is the file named purebet-hackathon(2).pdf.
+It is the file named Copy of purebet hackathon.pdf.
 ## If you enjoy what we have built, please consider voting for us [here](link)
 ## Guide to our repository
 Lib.rs contains the on-chain Solana program. <br>